barryclark/jekyll-now/_posts/2018-10-12-aws-september-disruption.md

 The UK (BST) time for the distruption was reported at 9:06am, it started at 8:15am and was resolved at  10:59am.
 Major IT news sites; [The Verge](https://www.theverge.com/circuitbreaker/2018/9/26/17905158/amazon-alexa-outage-europe-down-service), [The Register](https://www.theregister.co.uk/2018/09/26/amazon_alexa_outage_down/), were only reporting that Amazon’s Alexa was down, while the Social IT sites such as [Reddit](https://www.reddit.com/r/aws/comments/9j0lfn/issues_in_euwest1_aws_aware/) had accounts of more specific issues.

-Some of our teams were quickly aware of the issues, whilst others who were not impacted were unaware there was an outage.
+Some of our teams were quickly aware of the issues, whilst others who were not impacted were unaware there was a disruption.
 Some accounts had direct contact with their AWS TAM (Technical Account Manager), to understand the impact and help deal with the issues caused.
 Here is a summary of the symptoms we encountered :

  - __Direct Connect__ - connections down
  - __EC2__ - Launching instances slow, API calls slow or failing intermittently